courtois-neuromod/cneuromax/docs/Contribution.rst

   * Type checking: `mypy
     <https://mypy.readthedocs.io/en/stable/getting_started.html>`_ (strict)

-* Making sure that the Python code passes all of the existing tests.
+* Making sure that the Python code passes all of the existing unit-tests.
 If they do not, it means that your code is breaking a portion of the code base.
-We currently only make use of unit tests (leveraging `pytest
+We currently only make use of unit-tests (leveraging `pytest
   <https://docs.pytest.org/en/7.3.x/getting-started.html>`_) but will most
-  likely develop tests with broader coverage.
+  likely eventually develop tests with broader purposes.

 * Making sure that the reST documentation files are formatted and linted (using `doc8 <https://github.com/PyCQA/doc8>`_ 79 lines).